 The team’s reports included an evaluation of each bridge’s structural members and supports with data consistent with National Bridge Inspection Standards (NBIS).
 The reports also included recommendations for load restriction signage at each bridge location based on the bridge load ratings.
 All requisite data was also uploaded into the USFWS Bridge Inspection Management (BIMS) website, as well as submitted to the FHWA.

-U.S. Fish & Wildlife Nationwide Bridge Inspection Program
+U.S. Fish & Wildlife Service Nationwide Bridge Inspection Program

 Throughout the United States